liuchunsense/HP-ERW/README.md

 ## Modified tools in our pipeline
 ### 1. Driver location area estimation
+In order to improve the effectiveness of the facial and eye landmarks, a face alignment process is designed.
+We set a driver cropping area by empirical values to eliminate the interference caused by the complicated scene outside the car.
+This part of the code is coming soon.
 ### 2. Face detector
 The [Dockerface](https://github.com/natanielruiz/dockerface) is used to detect the driver face.
 ### 3. Face landmarks detector